Elixir and Phoenix

 Elixir is an open-source, functional, dynamic language with a strong emphasis on concurrency and fault tolerance.
 It runs on BEAM, Erlang’s virtual machine, so it takes full advantage of Erlang and OTP’s fully tested ecosystem.
 If you think these properties are key for your new project, then Elixir may be just what you’re looking for.

 Elixir was built with concurrency in mind.
-Its basic units of execution (called processes, but they are actually different than native OS processes) are easy to spawn and very inexpensive to keep, so it's common to have thousands of processes running at the same time.
+Its basic units of execution (called processes, but they are actually different from native OS processes) are easy to spawn and very inexpensive to keep, so it's common to have thousands of processes running at the same time.

-Phoenix - The web framework for Elixir
+Phoenix - The Web Framework for Elixir

 Phoenix is the most popular web framework for Elixir.
 It leverages the Erlang virtual machine to create full-featured web applications that follow the platform’s philosophy.
 It puts special focus on real time interaction with a concept called channels, which enables bidirectional communication between the clients and the server.

-Is Elixir the right choice for your project?
+Is Elixir the Right Choice for your project?

-If you are thinking of a highly distributed system, low latency, high availability or other characteristics of the sort as critical for your new project, we suggest Elixir as it can definitely provide an advantage over other platforms.
+If you are thinking of a highly distributed system, low latency, high availability or other similar characteristics as critical for your new project, we suggest Elixir as it can definitely provide an advantage over other platforms.
 If that’s not the case, but you still think your project would benefit from Elixir’s distinctive features, drop us a line.
 Elixir is a general purpose language with a wide range of applications.